Transphenoidal Removal for Pituitary Tumour

 After the surgery, medications are prescribed to control nausea, pain and nasal congestion.
 Your doctor will check to see if the pituitary gland is functioning normally.
 Hormonal medications may be prescribed if the pituitary gland fails to produce the required level of hormones.

-As with any surgery, endoscopic transnasal transsphenoidal resection of pituitary adenoma can be associated with certain risks and complications, which include:
+As with any surgery, pituitary surgery can be associated with certain risks and complications, which may include:

-- Loss of vision due to damaged optic nerves
+- Loss of vision due to optic nerve injury

 - Nasal deformity and bleeding